 They say with great power comes great responsibility.
 So what would happen if you gave tremendous power to an innocent, awkward kid who just wants to be normal?
 What if you put this kid under incredible amounts of pressure in which the only way out is to fight and hurt others?
 Does having a talent make you “special”, and does “being special” mean you’re superior to others?
 These are some of the questions Mob Psycho raises through different arcs and points of views throughout the episodes.

 In fact, this is one of those series that wouldn’t work if it weren’t for its characters.
-Mob and Reigen cannot be described without referring back to their relationship and how much they have influenced each other (in fact, we are preparing a Character Analysis for both of them, so keep an eye out for that).
+Mob and Reigen cannot be described without referring back to their relationship and how much they have influenced each other.
 Mob is not fit, smart, and does not stand out in any way.
 He wishes to be popular to get the attention of his crush and couldn’t care less about having psychic powers.
 While Mob admires Reigen deeply (more on him later), he probably does not realize that he’s the reason behind other characters changing for the better.
 This is the case with Dimple, Teru and Ritsu.
 There’s something very humble about seeing an all-powerful person brushing off what makes him special and refusing to take advantage of others.
 Even some of the more minor characters like Onigawara or Shinji saw their character arcs fulfilled once they realized the error in their ways.
 The Body Improvement Club is the best group of bros you will find in anime, and even though Tsubomi only seemed like a trophy wife for Mob so far, Tome and Mezato brought a lot of charm every time they were on screen.

 We have become so used to the typical shonen-esque idea of teens fighting battles to death that the message this season tries to give was a hard pill to swallow for many.
 Make no mistake, Mob Psycho 100 does fall under the shonen demographic, but it does try new things and hence constantly subverts viewers expectations.
 In that regard, Mob Psycho could be more comparable to Hunter x Hunter> than One Punch Man, which is a straight-up parody based on a single concept.
 The finale of Mob Psycho and its “Leave it to master” premise is a clear example of this.
 Even though the general consensus is that it was a great episode, there was a minority of the viewership that claimed to be disappointed.
 Why?
 Because they were led up to believe Mob would go 100% on Claw after witnessing Reigen supposedly dying.
 Instead of that, what they got was 15 minutes of Reigen lecturing the villains on how ridiculously childish their plans of “world domination” were.
 In fact, Suzuki Shou, the mysterious red head kid who could work as a hook for a sequel, calls Mob a “coward”, as if he also expected something else from him.